nii236/crypto_world_summit/crypto_world_summit.md

 # What are smart contracts?

+- Programmable value!
 - Functions that are deployed to the blockchain that interact with other contracts or wallet addresses
 - Programs that execute logic and deal with the transfer of value
-- Programmable money

 ---

-# What is DeFi?
+# What is Decentralised Finance (DeFi)?

-- Decentralised finance allowing capital efficiency
-- A new space in the world of blockchains and cryptocurrency
+- Fastest growing sector in the world of blockchains and cryptocurrency
 - Trustless financial tools
+- Protocols instead of companies
+- Shared state instead of silo-ed data
-- Lend, borrow, trade, insure
+- Lend, borrow, trade, insure, do all sorts of things!
-- Discover huge yields
+- Discover huge yields in this nascent stage

 ## No middlemen, no vetting, no blockers